SalmaOuardi/parsing_tools/README.md

 ```

 This script pushes the PDF (plus layout/chunking preferences) to an LLM Sherpa endpoint and prints back the structured response for quick inspection.
+It also writes the payload under `data/results/llmsherpa_<pdf>_<timestamp>.json` and appends timing/metadata to the shared metrics CSV so you can compare parsers run-by-run.

 ### Troubleshooting